Autumn1809/SME-Banking-Platform-Building-a-Digital-Banking-Ecosystem-for-SMEs/02-product-strategy/02-product-strategy/README.md

 # My Approach: Building a Digital Banking Ecosystem for SMEs

-When I was assigned to help build this banking ecosystem, my first question wasn't *how*.
+When I was first assigned to help build this banking ecosystem, my mind didn’t immediately jump to *how* we’d build it.
+I wanted to know *why*.

-It was *why*.

-Of course, every business initiative has business objectives behind it.
-Revenue growth, strategic positioning, investor expectations, market expansion.
-Those things matter.

-But what I wanted to understand was a different kind of why.

-**Why should this product exist in the lives of our users?**
+Don’t get me wrong—I understand the corporate realities.
+Revenue growth, strategic positioning, and investor expectations are all necessary.
+But for me, the more compelling question was: **Why should this product exist in the lives of our users?**

-If we removed this product tomorrow, would anyone truly miss it?
+* If it vanished tomorrow, would anyone actually care?

-Would it solve a meaningful problem?

-Would it make running a business easier for SME owners?
+* Would it genuinely make running a business easier for an SME owner?

-Or were we simply building another financial product because the market expected us to?
+* Or were we just building it because the market expected us to have a digital banking play?

-Before discussing features, roadmaps, or technology, I wanted to understand the people we were building for.

-That meant researching the market, understanding how SMEs managed their finances, identifying pain points, and evaluating where we could genuinely add value.

-Not every problem is worth solving.

-Not every opportunity is worth building.

-Sometimes the most important product decision is deciding what *not* to build.
+---

+## 🎯 Purpose-Driven Discovery over Corporate Checklists

+Before we touched a roadmap or argued over features, I needed to understand the human element.
+That meant diving into user research, looking at how these business owners managed their chaotic day-to-day finances, and pinpointing their actual frustration.

+> **Core Philosophy:** True product success comes from aligning human-centric empathy with cross-functional realism.

+One thing became clear early on: not every problem is worth solving, and not every gap in the market needs a feature.
+Sometimes, the most critical product decision you can make is having the discipline to choose **what not to build**.

+---

+## 🛡️ Cross-Functional De-risking

-Once we identified where we could help, the next challenge was execution.
+Once we found the areas where we could actually add value, the reality of execution set in.

-Unlike many digital products, financial products operate in highly regulated environments.
-Building the right solution is only part of the job.
-The solution must also be compliant, operationally viable, and safe for customers.

-That's why product development could never happen in isolation.

-Some of the most important partnerships were not only with engineering teams, but also with Legal, Compliance, Risk, Operations, and Finance.

-Working closely with these teams from the beginning helped us navigate regulatory requirements, challenge assumptions, and ensure that what we designed could actually be released to customers.

-One lesson I've learned throughout my career is that successful products are rarely built by product teams alone.

-They are built by people with different perspectives working toward the same goal.

-For me, product leadership is not about having all the answers.

-It's about asking the right questions, listening carefully, and helping people align around a problem worth solving.
+Fintech isn't like building a standard SaaS product; you are operating in a tightly regulated, high-stakes environment.
+A beautiful UX means nothing if it isn't compliant, secure, and operationally viable.
+Because of that, product development couldn’t happen in an echo chamber.

+Instead of treating **Legal, Compliance, Risk, and Finance** as roadblocks at the end of a cycle, we brought them in as essential, early partners.
+Working closely with them from day one wasn't about clearing administrative hurdles—it was about challenging our own assumptions and ensuring that what we designed could actually survive in the real world.

+---

+## 🤝 Facilitative Leadership

+If this project taught me anything, it’s that successful products are rarely the result of a single product team's genius.
+They happen when people with completely different constraints and perspectives align around a common goal.

+At the end of the day, I've learned that product leadership isn’t about having all the answers or being the loudest voice in the room. **It’s defined by empathy.** It’s about:
+* Asking the right questions
+* Listening deeply to the friction
+* Helping a diverse team rally around a problem that is truly worth solving